Designing for Mental Health: A Checklist

 Because of the stigmas surrounding mental health and hesitations to seek care, it is important to have spaces that are created in ways that are functional, welcoming, and safe.
 One way that we tie all of this together is by incorporating neighborhood context and familiar elements to improve spatial outcomes.
 Moody Nolan is committed to the design and development of healthcare facilities in our most vulnerable communities and populations so that they can feel safe and considered.

-Since June, Moody Nolan has been engaged in Neighborhoods Now, a pro-bono project the focused on safe re-opening during the current pandemic through the Van Alen Institute & Urban Design Forum.
-The project site focused on the business community within the Bedford-Stuyvesant in Brooklyn Gateway Business Improvement District.
+Neighborhoods Now, a pro-bono project the focused on safe re-opening during the current pandemic through the Van Alen Institute & Urban Design Forum, focused on the business community within the Bedford-Stuyvesant in Brooklyn Gateway Business Improvement District.
 We have focused on retail, service, civic, and open space to ensure that CDC Guidelines are implemented so businesses can open safely.
 The initial outcomes required our team to develop a set of recommendations intended to empower and build safe communities.
 We recently received funding for implementation and are continuing to provide design services to the community in a way that can enhance the spaces surrounding it during the pandemic.
 As a result of the implemented spatial and graphic design solutions the fears of many community members were lessened, and they have felt confident visiting these locations again.

 With the heightened awareness of mental health issues and care over the last year, maybe there are a few good things to come from the pandemic.
 The trends that we hope continue are a lasting emphasis on the health and well-being of each specific community and meeting patients where they are.
 Moody Nolan is passionate about designing places that make a positive difference in the world and we are eager to utilize and advance this checklist with our next care project.